basecamp/bc3-api/sections/comments.md

 Comments
 ========

-To determine if a resource can be commented on, check for the presences of `comments_count` and `comments_url` attributes in its JSON response.
+To determine if a resource can be commented on, check for the presence of `comments_count` and `comments_url` attributes in its JSON response.

 Endpoints: